-In keeping with tradition, the financial and fiscal homeworks was delivered in a battered briefcase (see note).
+In keeping with tradition, the financial and fiscal homework was delivered in a battered briefcase (see note).

 The battered budget bag